Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 St. Eligius was a talented goldsmith and therefore he is the patron saint of goldsmiths.
 Because he cut a horse's leg, shod its hoof and subsequently re-attached it, he is the patron saint also of those who work with horses and iron.
 For this reason three Roman guilds (goldsmiths, farriers and blacksmiths) dedicated a church to him: S. Eligio degli Orefici (goldsmiths) near Via Giulia, S. Eligio dei Sellai (farriers) in Trastevere (the church was pulled down at the beginning of the XXth century) and S. Eligio dei Fabbri (blacksmiths) which is covered in this page.

-(left) S. Eligio dei Fabbri and to the very left the tower of Palazzo Senatorio; (right-above) bust of St. Eligius and grill decorated with the symbol of the guild; (right-below) detail of the relief depicting the legendary account of the horseshoe below the statue of St. Eligius by Nanni di Banco at Orsanmichele in Florence (it opens in another window)
+(left) S. Eligio dei Fabbri and to the very left the tower of Palazzo Senatorio on the Capitoline Hill; (right-above) bust of St. Eligius and 1510 plaque with the symbol of the guild; (right-below) detail of the relief depicting the legendary account of the horseshoe below the statue of St. Eligius by Nanni di Banco at Orsanmichele in Florence (it opens in another window)

 (left) Interior; (right) 1604 wooden ceiling